Integreight/1Sheeld-Android-SDK/README.md

 ## Usage ##

+Here is an example that scan, connect to the first found device, and controls its digital pins.

 ```java
 // Init the SDK with context
 OneSheeldSdk.init(this);
 // Optional, enable dubbing messages.
 OneSheeldSdk.setDebugging(true);

 // Get the manager instance
 OneSheeldManager manager = OneSheeldSdk.getManager();
 // Set the connection failing retry count to 1